-Rural development is important not only for the majority of the population residing in a rural area but the growth of rural activities is necessary to stimulate the speed of overall economic expansion of the nation.
+Rural development is important not only for the majority of the population residing in rural areas, but also for the overall economic expansion of the nation.

-Rural development is pretended to be noticeable importance in the country today than in the olden days in the process of the evolution of the nation.
-It is a strategy trying to obtain improved rural creation and productivity, higher socio-economic equality, and ambition, stability in social and economic development.
+Rural development is considered to be of noticeable importance in the country today than in the olden days in the process of the evolution of the nation.
+It is a strategy that tries to obtain an improved and productivity, higher socio-economic equality and ambition, and stability in social and economic development.

-The primitive task is to decrease the famine roughly about 70 percent of the rural population, implement sufficient and healthy food.
-Later, serve fair equipment of clothing and footwear, a clean environment and house, medical attention, recreational provision, education, transport, and communication.
+The secondary task is to ensure the availability of clothing and footwear, a clean environment and house, medical attention, recreational provision, education, transport, and communication.

 Objectives of Rural Development

-The aim objectives composed by the government in the sixth five-year plan for rural development are.
+The objectives composed by the government in the sixth five-year plan for rural development are:

-- To improve productivity and the wages of rural people.
+- To improve productivity and wages of rural people

-- To demolish unemployment and a notable decline in underemployment.
+- To demolish unemployment and bring a notable decline in underemployment

-- To guarantee to increase the standard of living of the underprivileged population.
+- To guarantee an increase in the standard of living of the underprivileged population

-- To provide the basic needs – e.g. elementary education, health care, clean drinking water, and, rural roads, etc.
+- To provide the basic needs: elementary education, healthcare, clean drinking water, rural roads, etc.

-2. It aims at improving the quality of life of people living in villages.
+2. It aims at improving the quality of life of people living in rural areas.

-3. It focuses on the action for the development of areas that are lagging behind in the overall development of the village economy.
+3. It focuses on the action for the development of areas that are lagging behind in the overall development of the rural economy.

-3. However, they have always lagged much behind the overall progress of the economy.
+3. They have always lagged much behind the overall progress of the economy.

-2. More than two-thirds of India’s population depends on it.
+2. More than two-third of India’s population depends on it.

 3. So, the development of agriculture will contribute to the betterment of rural areas and rural people.

-2. They do not have access to basic necessities of life like a proper meal, health facilities, sanitation, etc.
+2. They do not have access to basic necessities of life like food, health facilities, sanitation, etc.

 Also know: Demographic Condition in Colonial India